Philip II of Spain: Italy

-Charles V abdicated the throne of Naples to Philip on 25 July 1554, and the young king was invested with the kingdom (officially called "Naples and Sicily") on 2 October by Pope Julius III.
-The date of Charles' abdication of the throne of Sicily is uncertain, but Philip was invested with this kingdom (officially "Sicily and Jerusalem") on 18 November 1554 by Julius.
+Charles V abdicated the throne of Naples to Philip on 25 July 1554, and the young king was invested with the kingdom (officially a Papal fief) on 2 October by Pope Julius III.
+The date of Charles' abdication of the throne of Sicily is uncertain, but Philip was invested with this kingdom on 18 November 1554 by Julius.
 In 1556, Philip decided to invade the Papal States and temporarily held territory there, perhaps in response to Pope Paul IV's anti-Spanish outlook.
 According to Philip II, he was doing it for the benefit of the Church.

 In a letter to the Princess Dowager of Portugal, Regent of the Spanish kingdoms, dated 22 September 1556, Francisco de Vargas wrote:

 In response to the invasion, Pope Paul IV called for a French military intervention.
-After minor fights in Lazio and near Rome, Fernando Alvarez de Toledo (Duke of Alba and Viceroy of Naples) met Cardinal Carlo Carafa and signed the Treaty of Cave as a compromise: French and Spanish forces left the Papal states and the Pope declared a neutral position between France and the Spanish kingdoms.
+After minor fights in Lazio and near Rome, Fernando Álvarez de Toledo, 3rd Duke of Alba, Viceroy of Naples met Cardinal Carlo Carafa and signed the Treaty of Cave as a compromise: French and Spanish forces left the Papal States and the Pope declared a neutral position between France and the Spanish kingdoms.

 Philip led the Spanish kingdoms into the final phase of the Italian Wars.
-A Spanish advance into France from the Low Countries led to their important victory at the Battle of St. Quentin in 1557.
-The French were defeated again at the Battle of Gravelines in 1558.
-The resulting Treaty of Cateau-Cambresis in 1559 secured Piedmont to the Duchy of Savoy, and Corsica to the Republic of Genoa.
+A Spanish advance into France from the Low Countries led to their important victory at the Battle of St. Quentin (1557).
+The French were defeated again at the Battle of Gravelines (1558).
+The resulting Treaty of Cateau-Cambrésis in 1559 secured Piedmont to the Duchy of Savoy, and Corsica to the Republic of Genoa.
 Both Genoa and Savoy were allies of Spain and, although Savoy subsequently declared its neutrality between France and Spain, Genoa remained a crucial financial ally for Philip during his entire reign.
-The treaty also confirmed Philip's direct control over Milan, Naples, Sicily, and Sardinia.
-Therefore, all of southern Italy was under direct Spanish rule.
-Sicily and Naples were viceroyalties of the Crown of Castile, while Sardinia was part of the Crown of Aragon.
-In the north, Milan was a Duchy of the Holy Roman Empire held by Philip.
-Attached to the Kingdom of Naples, the State of Presidi in Tuscany gave Philip the possibility to monitor maritime traffic to southern Italy.
+The treaty also confirmed Philip's control over Milan, Naples, Sicily, and Sardinia.
+Therefore, all of southern Italy was under Spanish rule as part of the Crown of Aragon.
+In the north, Milan was a duchy of the Holy Roman Empire held by Philip.
+Attached to the Kingdom of Naples, the State of Presidi in Tuscany gave Philip the possibility to monitor maritime traffic to southern Italy, whilst the grant of the Duchy of Siena to the new Grand Duchy of Tuscany, ensured it would remain a Spanish ally.
 The Council of Italy was set up by Philip in order to co-ordinate his rule over the states of Milan, Naples and Sicily.
 Ultimately, the treaty ended the 60-year Franco-Habsburg wars for supremacy in Italy.
 It marked also the beginning of a period of peace between the Pope and Philip, as their European interests converged, although political differences remained and diplomatic contrasts eventually re-emerged.